-Bicycle rodeos are not rodeos in the traditional sense of rodeos.
-Rather, they are classes about bicycle safety combined with a driving course for bicycle riders.
+Bicycle rodeos are not rodeos in the traditional sense of rodeos They are classes about bicycle safety combined with a driving course for bicycle riders.

-Classes are generally structured for persons 6 to 14 years old.
+Classes are generally structured for persons 6 to 14 years of age.
 This age range is targeted because they are usually just learning to ride a bicycle without supervision and are the ones most likely to not know, or elect to ignore, safety rules.